Mr-Smyth/sunwhere/testing.md

 * ### fetchLocationWeather():

-  The fetchLocationWeather() function, gets the weather for the user entered locations, and will be used to generate a result for best location.
+  The fetchLocationWeather() function, gets the weather for the user entered locations, and will be used to generate a result for the best location.

   The following tests were carried out: